Edited by Gwyneth deVries, MD, FRCSC

 Figure 1: Normal Navicular compared to “Accessory” Navicular

 Plain x-rays are used to determine the size of the accessory navicular.
-Occasionally, if the status of the posterior tibial tendon needs to be assessed or if other problems are suspected, (ex.
+There are three main types of accessory navicular bones: a small bone embedded within the nearby posterior tibial tendon; a triangular shaped bone connected to the navicular by thick cartilage; and a large prominent navicular tuberosity thought to represent an accessory navicular that has fused to the navicular.
+If the status of the posterior tibial tendon needs to be assessed or if other problems are suspected, (ex.
 Navicular stress fracture) it may be necessary to perform an MRI.
 Although this is not considered routine, an MRI may be helpful in identifying the degree of irritation.
 An MRI would demonstrate fluid or edema that may accumulate in the bone as a result of the irritation.

 Many individuals with symptomatic accessory naviculars can be managed successfully without surgery.
 Standard non-surgical treatment includes: